buildingSMART/IFC4.3.x-development/content/iso_introduction.md

  3. Property and Quantity Set definitions (standardized definitions for an extensibility mechanism realised in the schema - provided in XML)
  4. Exchange or serialization mechanisms of data files (provided in various forms,  see [scope](scope.htm)

+The schema, property and quantity sets and usage constraints are internally authored as a UML Class diagram and published as the following computer interpretable schemata:

+* in EXPRESS data specification language, according to ISO 10303-11,
+* in XML Schema definition language (XSD), according to ISO 10303-28.

+> NOTE See Annex A ‘Computer interpretable listings’ for the publication of the schemas.

+The exchange file formats for exchanging and sharing data according to the computer interpretable schemata are:

+* Clear text encoding of the exchange structure, defined in ISO 10303-21,
+* Extensible Markup Language (XML), defined in XML Schema W3C Recommendation

-The prevalent exchange format for IFC is the STEP Physical File Format (ISO 10303-21:2002) based on the schema publication using the EXPRESS language (ISO 10303-11:2004).
+> NOTE The prevalent exchange format for data according to this document is the STEP Physical File Format (ISO 10303-21:2002) based on the schema publication using the EXPRESS language (ISO 10303-11:2004).
 It is a clear-text encoding of the entity instances that make up the exchange, in which attribute values are provided as an ordered sequence of unnamed values.

 ## Conventions

-The IFC specification includes terms, concepts and data specification items that originate from use within disciplines, trades, and professions of the construction and facility management industry sector.
+This document includes terms, concepts and data specification items that originate from use within disciplines, trades, and professions of the construction and facility management industry sector.
 Terms and concepts use the plain English words, the data items within the data specification follow a naming convention.

 * the data item names for types, entities, rules and functions start with the prefix "Ifc" and continue with the English words in CamelCase naming convention (no underscore, first letter in word in upper case);
 * the attribute names within an entity follow the CamelCase naming convention with no prefix;
-* the property set definitions that are part of this standard start with the prefix "Pset_" and continue with the English words in CamelCase naming convention;
+* the property set definitions that are part of this document start with the prefix "Pset_" and continue with the English words in CamelCase naming convention;
-* the quantity set definitions that are part of this standard start with the prefix "Qto_" and continue with the English words in CamelCase naming convention.
+* the quantity set definitions that are part of this document start with the prefix "Qto_" and continue with the English words in CamelCase naming convention.

 ## Model View Definitions